Arydickens/se-day-2-git-and-github-Assignment-/README.md

 How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git allows developers to create separate versions of a repository for working on different features, bug fixes, or experiments without affecting the main codebase.
+This is a crucial feature for collaborative development on GitHub, as multiple developers can work on different tasks simultaneously and merge their changes when ready.

+Why is Branching Important?
+Parallel Development: Developers can work on features independently without interfering with each other.
+Safe Experimentation: Try new ideas without affecting the main branch.
+Efficient Collaboration: Different team members can work on specific tasks and merge their work when complete.
+Bug Fixes & Hotfixes: Critical issues can be addressed without disrupting ongoing development.
+Branching Workflow in Git & GitHub
+Here’s how you can create, use, and merge branches in a typical Git workflow.
+1. Check Existing Branches
+List all branches in your repository: e.g git branch
+2. Create a New Branch
+To create a new branch, run

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?